 Category 2: Everything Else

-- Point it at someone or something on the internet that you don't like
+- Targets it at someone or something on the internet they don't like

-“One of the most common ways 'done before' attacks are created are by watching the security updates for Windows, noticing the vulnerabilities they closed, and attacking those vulnerabilities on servers that haven't updated on time.” —Nick Turner CISO Echosec Systems
+“One of the most common ways 'done before' attacks are created is by watching the security updates for Windows, noticing the vulnerabilities they closed, and attacking those vulnerabilities on servers that haven't updated on time.” —Nick Turner, CISO, Echosec Systems

-Here is a step-by-step process for the easiest method to hack a computer:
+Here is an easy, step-by-step process for hacking a computer: